wjw55/personal-website/README.md

 Most public content lives in `content/site.ts`:

-- Name, headline, intro, bio, email, and social links
+- Name, headline, value proposition, about copy, email, and social links
 - Education entries
 - Navigation labels
 - Skills and tools
-- Project cards
+- Project case studies
 - Experience timeline entries

-Project-specific links are intentionally omitted where no public URL has been provided.
-Do not add private phone numbers, home addresses, government IDs, passwords, API keys, or sensitive employment details.
+To update project links, edit each project's `links` array in `content/site.ts`.
+Add public GitHub or live demo URLs only when they are ready to share.
+If a project has no public URL, keep `linkNote` set to a clear status such as `Private / case study coming soon`.

 Visual and layout files: